k-berryman/Spotify-Clone/README.md

 Pass the header so spotify knows im legit

 Now we can access song info wherever we want. this hook handles getting the spotify data so we don't have to repeat it every time.

+## Build the left side of the Player component